Scrotal Lymphedema

 The most effective treatment for scrotal lymphedema is surgery to remove the mass, along with reconstruction of the scrotum and penis if necessary.
 Because of the delicate nature of the surgery, the procedure is typically performed by a team that includes both a urologist and a plastic surgeon.

 The procedure is performed under general anesthesia and begins with a catheter being inserted into the urethra to protect the urethra and stabilize the penis.
 The surgeon then separates the shaft of the penis from the surrounding tissue and removes any scarred or infected tissue.
-Surgery may also involve detaching the ligament that runs from the base of the penis to the pubic bone.
-Skin from the thigh may be grafted onto the penile shaft where it was separated from the surrounding tissue.

 Because scrotal lymphedema is often associated with obesity, additional procedures may be performed to remove the excess fat and tissue.